Dish (food)

 A dish in gastronomy is a specific food preparation, a "distinct article or variety of food", ready to eat or to be served.

-A dish may be served on tableware, or may be eaten in one's hands.
+A dish may be served on dishes or tableware, or may be eaten in one's hands.

-Instructions and specific ingredients for preparing a dish are called recipes.
+Instructions for preparing a dish, including the ingredients, are recipes.

-Some dishes, for example a hot dog with ketchup, rarely have their own recipes printed in cookbooks as they are made by simply combining two ready-to-eat foods.
+Some dishes, for example a hot dog with ketchup, rarely have their own recipes printed in cookbooks as they are made by combining two foods.

+A meal includes one or more dishes, served all at once or in courses.

 Naming

 Many dishes have specific names, such as Sauerbraten, while others have descriptive names, such as "broiled ribsteak".
-Many are named for particular places, sometimes because of a specific association with that place, such as Boston baked beans or bistecca alla fiorentina, and sometimes not: poached eggs Florentine essentially means "poached eggs with spinach".
+Many are named for particular places, sometimes because of a specific association with that place, such as Boston baked beans or bistecca alla fiorentina.

+In French haute cuisine, many combinations of a base ingredient, a sauce, and a garnish have individual names catalogued in reference works such as Le Répertoire de la cuisine, with naming conventions such as "Florentine" meaning "made with spinach" and not necessarily from Florence.

 Some are named for particular individuals: